 Let’s start with a quick overview of Mulesoft and Xplenty.

 The MuleSoft Anypoint Platform is a Salesforce-owned solution that offers a wide range of integration features, services, and capabilities.
 These include:

-- App integration (ESB/iPaaS): MuleSoft offers an ESB (Enterprise Service Bus) and iPaaS (Integration Platform as a Service) to help developers establish connections that move small amounts of data between applications.
+- App integration (ESB/iPaaS): MuleSoft offers Mule ESB (Enterprise Service Bus) as well as an iPaaS (Integration Platform as a Service) to help developers establish connectivity that moves small amounts of data between applications.
 These features help developers connect applications, microservices, cloud services, IoT devices, and more.

-- Data integration (ETL/ELT): MuleSoft includes ETL/ELT tools to extract, transform, and load large amounts of data between different sources and destinations.
-To facilitate integrations, MuleSoft includes the “Anypoint Exchange,” which offers a large number of pre-built connectors for popular sources and destinations.
+- Data integration (ETL/ELT): MuleSoft includes ETL (extract, transform, load) tools to move large amounts of big data between different sources and destinations.
+To facilitate integrations, MuleSoft includes the “Anypoint Exchange,” which offers a large number of pre-built connectors for popular data sources and data warehouses.
 These connectors can extract, transform, and load different message protocols and formats.
 The AnyPoint platform also supports various programming languages – like Python, Ruby, Java, and Groovy – giving developers the freedom to code custom integrations.

 - Salesforce integration: As a Salesforce-owned product, Mulesoft offers powerful two-way Salesforce integration capabilities.
 You can perform basic create/read/upsert/delete operations, bulk operations on large datasets, and more.